arseniikvachan/Bigrammer/README.md

 # Bigrammer
-Searches for bigramms in a text corpus and gives detailed statistics in Python
+Searches for bigramms in a text corpus and gives detailed statistics in Python using pandas